sagemath/trac_to_gh/Issue 6108.md

 # Issue 6108: sage -tp skips all.py!!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6108

 Original creator: was